ankursrivastavakit/Kalman_Project/Readme.md

 # Kalman filter Implementation in C++ using Eigen.

-## This filter is used to localize a target using distance measurements from four satellites.
+## This filter is used to localize a target using distance measurements from four satellites (modelled on UWB).

 ![Screenshot of console](https://i.imgur.com/VipKiis.png?1raw=true "Screenshot of console")
 ## Current features: